welligtonalves/check_mk-whatsapp-notify/README.md

 To use this shipment, it is necessary to contract the service.

 To hire, visit https://www.netizap.app/

-There are a lot of good instructions for this on the Internet, so this is not part of this documentation.

 ## INSTALLATION
 Change to your Check_MK site user